Home | Volume 49 | Article number 46

 The authors declared no competing interests.

 Landry Assongba and Manfred Accrombessi designed the study and wrote the study protocol.
 Marius Ouendo, Manfred Accrombessi and Landry Assongba participated in the validation of the protocol, the study method and the data collection instruments.
 Manfred Accrombessi, Edouard Dangbenon and Landry Assongba were involved in the implementation of the study, coordination of data collection, design of the statistical analysis plan, and analysis and interpretation of the data.
 Landry Assongba and Manfred Accrombessi wrote the first draft of the paper.
 Manfred Accrombessi, Marius Ouendo, Edouard Dangbenon, Jackie Cook, Martin Akogbeto Martin and Achille Massougbodji contributed to the critical revision of the paper.
-All authors read and agreed to the final manuscript.
+All the authors read and approved the final version of this manuscript.

 We would like to thank the staff of the Mono-Couffo Departmental Health Directorate and the management team of the health Zone for their support in carrying out the study by providing access to statistical reports and the premises used for training and daily debriefing.
 We would also like to thank all those responsible for collecting and checking the quality of the data collected for their willingness to participate.
 Finally, we would like to thank all the households that took part in this study for the time they spent answering the questions.